 Conclusion

-- Thanks for watching our second module of the catalytic capital training course.
+Thanks for watching our second module of the Catalytic Capital Course.

 IMPLEMENT